CraftAcademyLabs/ca_course/bdd_with_rails.md

 Before you can use `shoulda-matchers`, you need to configure it by choosing the test framework and features of `shoulda-matchers` you want to use.

-Open `spec/rails_helper.rb` and add the following block.
+Open `spec/rails_helper.rb` and add the following block at the end of the file.

 ```ruby
 Shoulda::Matchers.configure do |config|